 I admit to being a little nervous as Bridget and I approached the customs post entering Turkey, as this was the first time we had crossed an international border outside of Europe.
 My main concerns were the immigration processes and legal requirements for the car, and what the various customs officers would make of the car’s licence plate ‘SPY 122X.’
 As we pulled up outside what I thought was the Turkish Customs Office, the door flew open and a young, smartly dressed officer appeared looking very serious.
 For a moment I thought I must have driven the wrong way.
 The customs officer strode purposefully towards Bridget and as he drew level with the driver’s door he stopped, bent down and asked: “Mr. Bond; James Bond?”
 With that he smiled broadly and marched off down the road.
 He clearly had seen Bridget’s licence plate on CCTV and found it amusing.

 Border crossings generally follow more or less the same format everywhere.
 A person has to pass through customs where they may be searched for contraband, then immigration, where any visa requirements have to be met.
 It is much the same for cars, too.
-Vehicle insurance has to be purchased and presented, and then the immigration process takes over.
+A car insurance has to be purchased from a reliable insurance company and after presenting your insurance documents, the immigration process takes over.
 I obtained a Carnet before starting an international tour.
 This document acts as a sort of passport for the vehicle, allowing temporary import into each country and guaranteeing export when you leave.
 Immigration will register and stamp the Carnet on entry to the country, checking the engine number and chassis identification.
 When leaving you have to remember to get an exit stamp on the Carnet to prove you removed the car from the country, otherwise a large financial penalty can be incurred.

 The processes of border crossings can take anywhere between an hour to a week!
 Extreme scenarios occur in locations where bordering countries do not get on with each other.
 For example, the crossing between Pakistan and India would close for days during diplomatic “incidents.”
 Some countries also have additional processes, such as local taxes that have to be paid, or the local equivalent of a road safety examination of the vehicle.